stephen-rowan/nft-dao-genesis/meetings/7th-april-2021-nft-dao-general-meeting.md

 > This week Gov-HOLON had its first community call-out on Discord as an experiment to see how GitHub Issues might work.
 Starting with the Issue [Draft NFT-DAO Charter #29](https://github.com/NFT-DAO/Governance-HOLON/issues/29).

+> Currently building project dashboards on the [Governance-HOLON](https://github.com/NFT-DAO/Governance-HOLON) landing page for people not familiar with GitHub.

 ### Open-Source recognition

 > Began with Open-Source recognition criteria :